lzwjava/blog-source/_posts/2025-01-06-digital-memories-en.md

 ---

-Update: Confirmed with my father that it is the Nokia 8310.
+Update: Confirmed with my father that it should be the Nokia 8310.